Central Asian Orogenic Belt: Oil and gas

 Since Central Asian Orogenic Belt has a complex tectonic setting, it is often being associated with different kinds of energy production in the world.
-It is important to note that some of the richest hydrocarbon reserves in the world can be found in the region near Central Asian Orogenic Belt.
+Some of the richest hydrocarbon reserves in the world can be found in the region near Central Asian Orogenic Belt.
 Within the Orogenic Belt, oil- and gas-bearing basins were developed, such as Junggar, Santanghu, and Songliao basins, of which the former two are located at the south-western portion of the Orogenic Belt and the later one is located at the eastern portion of the Orogenic Belt.
 The Yinggen-Ejinaqi Basin, which is located at the southern portion of the Central Asian Orogenic Belt has been suggested to have a high potential of having a hydrocarbon reserve.
 Further research and analysis is required before commercial use of oil and gas can be extracted from this region.